 The details of the authorization process, or "flow," for OAuth 2.0 vary somewhat depending on what kind of application you're writing.
 The following general process applies to all application types:

-- Activate the Cloud SQL Admin API in the Google Cloud Console.
-(If the API isn't listed in the Cloud Console, then skip this step.)
+- Activate the Cloud SQL Admin API in the Google Cloud console.
+(If the API isn't listed in the Google Cloud console, then skip this step.)

 - When your application needs access to user data, it asks Google for a particular scope of access.